Bunniapp/biddog/README.md

 ## Modifications

-Several modifications were made on the original design to improve UX.
+Several modifications were made on the original am-AMM design to improve UX.

 - The auction period `K` is denominated in epochs instead of blocks, where each epoch is an amount of time in seconds.
 In `AmAmm.sol` this value is set to 1 hour.
-  - This change was made to better support different networks with different block times.
+  - This change was made to better support different networks with different block times (e.g. L2s).
-- When withdrawing from the deposit of the next bid, we enforce `D_top / R_top >= K` instead of `D_top / R_top + D_next / R_next >= K` to ensure that the deposit of a bid cannot go below `R * K` before the bid becomes active.
+- When withdrawing from the deposit of the next bid, we enforce `D_next / R_next >= K` instead of `D_top / R_top + D_next / R_next >= K` to ensure that the deposit of a bid cannot go below `R * K` before the bid becomes active.

 ## Installation